Companies and innovation

-- Reflect on the corporate responsibility of (innovative) companies from an ethical perspective;
+- Reflect on corporate responsibility of companies’ innovation (i.e. responsible innovation) from an ethical perspective;

 Additionally, the minor provides students with:

-- A broad view on economical, juridical, ethical-philosophical boundary conditions and demands regarding risk and safety - within as well as outside the corporation - provide limitations as well as incentives for innovation by companies;
+- A broad view on economic, managerial, ethical and safety boundary conditions (within as well as outside a company) that provides limitations as well as incentives for companies to innovate;

 - Business economics, choice of technique and innovation (5 ECTS)

-- Technology, Innovation and ethics for companies (2,5 ECTS)
+- Technology, innovation and ethics for companies (5 ECTS)

 Note: All courses will be given in English.